egorfolley/HackerRank_Mathematics/README.md

-# C-Mathematics_HackerRank
+# Mathematics_HackerRank
-HackerRank practice Mathematics skills using C++
+HackerRank practice Mathematics skills using C++ and Python